Border closure can't keep grandparents from Canadian wedding

 It involved a boat used for hauling lobster traps, naturally.

-Alex Leckie and Lindsay Clowes were married on a wharf in St. Stephen, New Brunswick, while their grandparents and a few other relatives from Calais, Maine, watched from a boat in the St. Croix river that divides the countries.
+Alex Leckie and Lindsay Clowes were married on a wharf in St. Stephen, New Brunswick, while the bride's grandparents and a few other relatives from Calais, Maine, watched from a boat in the St. Croix river that divides the countries.
 Other families and friends watched from Maine.

 “It was happy and emotional and overwhelming,” Clowes said of seeing family and friends on both sides of the border.